hpe-dev-incubator/hpe-dev-portal/content/blog/devsecops-what-it-is-and-where-its-going.md

 Like DevOps itself, DevSecOps developed organically in the community of developers.
 It didn't come down as standards from on high; rather, developers shared ideas about best practices.
 Consequently, there isn't one agreed-upon definition of what DevSecOps is, how one implements it, and where current DevSecOps trends are going.

-A recent media panel at [the KubeCon 2020 conference](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/), comprised of technical leaders in the DevSecOps space, sought to tackle the question of how to implement DevSecOps in the enterprise, illustrating where there is and is not consensus.
+In 2020, at the KubeCon conference, a media panel comprised of technical leaders in the DevSecOps space sought to tackle the question on how to implement DevSecOps in the enterprise.
+Panel members illustrated where there was and was not consensus.

 ![Block Text](/img/devsecops_-what-it-is-and-where-it-s-going.png "Block text")